Second Macedonian War: Seleucid conquests and Seleucid-Roman war

-The extent of this grant of freedom was not entirely clear.
-Although Flamininus' proclamation had included a list of the communities formerly under Philip's control to which it applied, the Romans quickly assumed (or were thrust into) the role of protector of Greek freedom more generally.
-The rhetoric of Greek freedom was almost immediately employed by the Romans and their allies to justify diplomatic and military action elsewhere, with the War against Nabis of Sparta, which was undertaken in 195 BC, ostensibly for the sake of the freedom of Argos.

-Seleucid conquest of Asia Minor

-The initial background to the whole war had been the alliance of Antiochus III and Philip V against Ptolemy V and while the war had been raging in Greece, Antiochus III had completely defeated the Ptolemaic forces in Syria at the Battle of Panium.
+The initial background to the whole war had been the alliance of Antiochus III and Philip V against Ptolemy V. While the war had been raging in Greece, Antiochus III had completely defeated the Ptolemaic forces in Syria at the Battle of Panium.

 Since Philip had surrendered his claim to the communities in Asia Minor that had formerly been under Ptolemaic control, Antiochus III now advanced into Asia Minor to take them over for himself.
 The conflicts arising from this would lead to the outbreak of the Roman–Seleucid War in 192 BC.